One Nation Under God?

 the Seventeenth Day of September in the Year of our Lord one thousand seven hundred and Eighty seven.

-As stated above, America was founded under the belief that God our “Creator” created mankind to be equal, having “certain unalienable rights,” under the “Protection of Divine Providence” and the “Supreme Judge of The World.”
+As stated above, America was founded on the belief that God our “Creator” created mankind to be equal, having “certain unalienable rights,” under the “Protection of Divine Providence” and the “Supreme Judge of The World.”
 What they believed they put in writing and signed it “in the year of our Lord.”

 Now we must ask, who is this “Creator” of mankind that brought our nation into being?
 He is the God of the Bible.
-He is the Creator of all that exist.
+He is the Creator of all that exists.
 He is the Father of our Lord and Savior Jesus Christ.
 And he is the “Supreme Judge of The World” to whom we all will give an account.

 The Declaration and Constitution were signed in 1776 A.D. and 1787 A.D. respectively.
 Notice the A.D. which is the abbreviation for the Latin phrase anno domini which means “in the year of our Lord.”
 Today we live in the year of our Lord 2016.
 We may drop the phrase and the abbreviation, but it is still the year of our Lord Jesus Christ, the Son of God our Creator.
 He is the Creator of all that has been created.